matcoelhos/AI-KU-HAR/README.md

 # AI-KU-HAR

 Repository used to develop an LSTM-based solution for HAR.
-Based on tensorflow (should be agnostic to version).
+Based on Keras and Tensorflow (should be agnostic to version).

 ---
 ## Instructions